pingcap/docs/ticdc/ticdc-changefeed-config.md

 # Whether to include commit-ts in CSV rows.
 The default value is false.
 include-commit-ts = false

 # Specifies the replication consistency configurations for a changefeed when using the redo log.
 For more information, see https://docs.pingcap.com/tidb/stable/ticdc-sink-to-mysql#eventually-consistent-replication-in-disaster-scenarios.
-Note: Ignore the following configurations if downstream is MQ or Storage.
+# Note: The consistency-related fields only take effect when the downstream is a database and the redo log feature is enabled.
 [sink.consistent]
 # The data consistency level.
 Available options are "none" and "eventual". "none" means that the redo log is disabled.
 # The default value is "none".